dfrechdev/create-apex-js-app/README.md

 You can change your build to your needs by changing the following configuration files:

 -   [package.json](https://docs.npmjs.com/files/package.json): Root configuration file of your project.
-Includes the name of your library, the exposed library code, the version of your library and many more.
+Includes the name of your app, the exposed library code, the version of your app and many more.
 -   [rollup.config.js](https://rollupjs.org/guide/en): Configuration file for the bundle process of your library
 -   [.eslintrc.json](https://eslint.org/docs/user-guide/configuring): Settings file for ESLint.
 By default the predefined [eslint:recommended](https://eslint.org/docs/rules/) rules are used for ESlint.
 If you want to use another set, you can change it in this configuration file.
 The .eslintignore file in addition includes all the files that should be ignored by ESLint
 -   [.prettierrc](https://github.com/prettier/prettier): Rules for the Prettier extension in VSCode